Dillikumarnl/Grocery_Stores/README.md

 Academic Year: 2023-2024

 ## Objective
-To create a grocery store front end by atrracting Interfaces Using, -Html5
+To create a grocery store front end as attractive Interface Using, -Html5
  -Bootstrap3